Are you considering buying a LifeSpan treadmill but not sure which model to get or even if a treadmill will be right for you?

 The LifeSpan Treadmill V Other Brands

 LifeSpan has been a leader in the home fitness equipment field since its inception in 1994.
 Their offerings continue to rate consistently well with home exercisers.
-Catering to all fitness levels and a variety of budgets, they design treadmills for people of all fitness levels.
-They also offer models that cater to specific fitness needs.
+Catering to a variety of budgets, they design treadmills for people of all fitness levels.
+They also offer models that accommodate specific fitness needs.
 For example, dedicated runners who require a treadmill capable of high speed.
-There are models for people whose primary goal is weight loss, and the list goes on.
+There are also models for people whose primary goal is weight loss, and the list goes on.

 Why do Treadmill Workouts?